Apply to Memorial

 Additional forms and documents may be required.

-- Test score reports (must be submitted by mail): Certain graduate programs will require minimum test scores (e.g., GRE for Psychology or PhD in Management, GMAT for MBA or PhD in Management).
+- Test score reports (must be submitted by mail): Certain graduate programs will require minimum test scores (e.g., GRE for Psychology, MSc in Management, or PhD in Management, GMAT for MBA, MSc in Management, or PhD in Management).
 Please ask the testing agency to send SGS a valid official score report.

 - Additional forms and documents: Certain graduate programs will require you to submit an additional form.
 These include graduate programs in Nursing, Social Work, and the Interdisciplinary PhD.